Nielsen-Aurmoogum/RPG/README.md

 ## How to run the project

-In order to run the project code, we use the terminal and we type the following : <br>
-You need to clone the repository or download the compressed ZIP file then run the lines below on your terminal
+You need to clone the repository or download the compressed ZIP file then run the lines below on your terminal:

 ```bash
 // Using java 17.0.8 2023-07-18 LTS